Shine16/engineers.sg_notes/README.md

 4. Connect Avermedia pro HDMI to HDMI splitter output, and AC adapter to Avermedia pro.

 ### Backup Handycam
 Backup handycam will be mounted on a smaller tripod, and face the projector screen where there is clear line of sight.
-If main setup fails, backup footage can be used to sync footage with slides from presenter using Adobe premier pro.
+If main setup fails, backup footage can be used to sync footage with slides from presenter using Adobe premier pro.<br/>